Road conditions, flood cameras, weather warnings, bushfire reports, power outages, emergency news and more.

 In addition to the Local Disaster Management Plan, Council has additional information available.
 These are included in the publications listed below:

-A range of resources - including upcoming and recorded webinars - designed to increase Queensland businesses' resilience during storm season are available on the Chamber of Commerce and Industry storm season website.
+A range of resources designed to businesses' disaster resilience and recovery times are available on the Queensland government website.

 Other safety and preparedness information is available from various websites.
 The following links provide access to some of these sites: